Fatih Mosque, Durrës

 The Fatih Mosque (Xhamia e Fatihut), also known alternately as Xhamia e vogël and Xhamia e vjetër, is a mosque, located in Durrës, Albania.
-Completed in 1502 CE, the year after the Turkish conquest of the city, the mosque was designated as a Cultural Monument of Albania in 1973.
+Completed in 1502, the year after the Turkish conquest of the city, the mosque was designated as a Cultural Monument of Albania in 1973.

 Overview

 The mosque was built in 1502 and named for the Ottoman Sultan Mehmed the Conqueror, (Sulltan Mehmet Fatihu).
+It is known that the minaret of the Vogel Mosque was never the original one, because from 1501 until as late as 1700, it was targeted by Venetian ships when the trade was not going well.
+The tower behind the wall had large fig trees, which camouflaged the minaret during the Ottoman period.
 Closed by the Communist dictatorship under Enver Hoxha, when state atheism was introduced, in c.
 1967 its minaret was torn down and was later rebuilt in a simpler style after 1991.
+The current restoration was done after the 1990s.